Improve our industry’s playing field

 NCBPA’s 2019 Legislative Agenda prioritizes policy opportunities that will bring growth and success to our industry, member companies and end users of the products and services they offer.
 Click here to download a PDF.

-- Modifying or repealing energy code exemptions for commercial buildings and residential garages.
+- Removing major energy code exemptions enacted in recent years for new and existing commercial buildings and for residential attached garages.

 Additional Policy Activities

 In addition to these priorities, NCBPA is also working on these policy activities:

 - Enabling a health, safety and well-being review for code changes that originate from the legislature.

 - Modifying the state’s commercial and industrial energy efficiency opt-out allowance.

 - Setting new energy efficiency goals for all of North Carolina’s utilities, including Duke Energy.